OBSTETRIC VIOLENCE: CLINICIANS ARE STILL MAKING CHOICES WITHOUT INFORMED CONSENT

 While the pro-choice movement is strong when it comes to preventing pregnancy from coming to full term, what about “my body my choice” when it comes time to actually give birth?

 Obstetric violence is the place where institutional violence meets violence against pregnant people during pregnancy, childbirth, and postpartum.
 It occurs in both public medical practice, like your general public hospital, and private medical practices.
-(Side note, private hospitals can further complicate things, since they can refuse service to anyone based on their own personal biases).
+Now, we aren’t sharing this to scare you, but rather give you some tools to set yourself up for success prior to your birth, as well as give you some options for support if you feel you have been mistreated afterwards.
 Obstetric violence is often overlooked, and normalized.
 There are few, if any, policies in place to eradicate it, therefore it is up to us to identify it, call it out, and educate one another!